How Long Does Exterior Paint Last?

 Does your home need a new coat of exterior paint?
 Hiring a professional painter can help you maximize the value of your investment in an exterior paint job.
 Experienced painters understand how to prep surfaces and apply paint to last.

 VanDerKolk Painting has been painting the exterior of West Michigan homes since 1991.
 We’ve painted hundreds of West Michigan homes and have built a reputation based on quality work and unrivaled service.
-We’d love to help you revitalize your home’s exterior and we provide quotes at no cost.
+We’d love to help you revitalize your home’s exterior, and we provide quotes at no cost.
 You can request a free quote for your exterior painting job by calling

 616-202-6570 or by filling out an